Skip to main content

 How Maintenance Plans Help Preventive Maintenance Planning

 With maintenance plans, your organization's planners are no longer limited to managing only the current open instance of a recurring work order.
-Instead, they can schedule and adjust upcoming work in advance—reassigning tasks, shifting dates around known constraints, skipping unnecessary maintenance, etc.—without impacting the plan or other work orders in the series.
+Instead, they can schedule and adjust upcoming work in advance—reassign tasks, shift dates around constraints, or skip unnecessary maintenance—without impacting the plan or other work orders in the series.

 Maintenance plans also address the challenges of managing default settings for recurring work orders.
 Instead of editing the latest work order instance to update shared settings, planners can define recurrence rules and default details in the plan.
 This ensures consistency across all future work orders and reduces errors.